Axioms of ourpractice

 Kolb's Experiential Learning

-Every experience follows a four-stage cycle: live it, reflect on it, understand it, apply it.
+Every experience follows a four-stage cycle: live it, understand it, connect it, apply it.
 Nothing is left unprocessed.

 FRAMEWORK